DylanMeeus/blog/content/posts/hasgo.md

 This is not my favourite piece of code in Hasgo, it's somewhat of a necessary evil.
 There's a bit more to this code (albeit not much), which you can [view here](https://github.com/DylanMeeus/hasgo/blob/master/generator.go).

-this step results in a `template.go` file which gets compiled and is accessible for our main generator in `hasgo.go`.
+This step results in a `template.go` file which gets compiled and is accessible for our main generator in `hasgo.go`.

 It looks somewhat like this: